tamierlan/FrontEndCodingChallenge/README.md

     * Any issues or challenges you had with the code challenge.
     * Anything you'd like to explain about how you implemented your solution.
 This can be a step-by-step explaining your approach if you'd like.
     * Improvements you would make if you had more time.
-* When you are done with your coding challenge, push it up to your repo, share a linke to your fork with us so we can pull it down, run it, and take a look at your code.
+* When you are done with your coding challenge, push it up to your repo, share a link to your repo with us (we will share our github ID's with you so that you can give us access) so we can pull it down, run it, and take a look at your code.

 ### Notes
 ---